These are the best games available on the Oculus Quest 2

-There are over 200 games and apps on the Oculus Quest storefront, and while some are free, the majority of them cost at least $20 while only offering about 3–5 hours of gameplay on average.
-Some find ways to pad their runtime, but the fact is, most Quest and Quest 2 games are short and sweet.
-How sweet is what matters, and there's no feeling worse than wasting your gaming budget for the month on a bad game that you finish in an afternoon.
+Among the several hundred games and apps on the Oculus Quest storefront, most of them cost between $10 and $40 while only offering about 3 to 5 hours of gameplay on average.
+The Oculus Store isn't like Steam, where you can build up huge libraries for cheap; and 64GB headset owners have to be careful not to fill up their hard drives with junk.

-Android Central has a disproportionate number of VR fanatics who spend their leisure time blocking out reality with the Oculus Quest 2 — which does run on an Android OS, believe it or not.
+The fact is, most VR games are short, when what you want is short and sweet.
+That's where we come in: Android Central has a staff full of VR fanatics who spend their leisure time blocking out reality with the Oculus Quest 2 — which does run on an Android OS, believe it or not.
 We've spent a lot of time testing out games, good and bad, to figure out which are the best Oculus Quest 2 games that we'd actually recommend.

 Here are our top recommendations and personal favorites, whether you want to be scared to death, keep your kids entertained, play with friends and family online or locally, or keep yourself fit while stuck indoors.
 We've broken them down into specific categories and genres, which you can access directly via our jumplist.

-Whether you just bought your new Quest 2 and want to build your library, or are getting bored of the ones you own, these are the best Oculus Quest 2 games that you should try right now!
 If one of your favorites isn't there, feel free to shout them out in the comments, and we'll give them a spin and see if they're worth including!

-We update this list whenever a new game comes out that's worthy of being added to this list, so you'll always know about the latest and greatest games.
-Also, all of these games can be played on the Oculus Quest as well; they just won't have the graphical enhancements.
+We update this list regularly with new VR games guaranteed to blow your minds.
+It was last updated on November 9 with Resident Evil 4 VR (Shooters), Blade & Sorcery: Nomad (Action), and Lone Echo II (Oculus Link).

 Credits — The team that worked on this guide